OVERVIEW

 Valuing your school donations

-TurboTax ItsDeductible Online can help you track your donations and get IRS-approved values for them.
+TurboTax ItsDeductible Online can help you track your donations and calculate resale values for them.

 Benefits you receive from the school

 The school may provide you with a gift or other benefit to acknowledge your generosity.
-You must reduce the value of your contribution by the value of any gift or benefit you receive from the school.
+You have to reduce the value of your contribution by the value of any gift or benefit you receive from the school.
 If the gift is a small token of appreciation with minimal value, you need not reduce your deduction.
 For example, receiving a plaque with your name on it has little value to anyone but you, so you would not be required to reduce your deduction, regardless of what the school paid for the plaque.
-However, if you receive a $100 gift certificate to a local restaurant, you must reduce the deduction by $100.
+However, if you receive a $100 gift certificate to a local restaurant, you'll need reduce the deduction by $100.

 Recordkeeping and penalties